SlyCyberLab/slytech-blog/_posts/2026-03-24-building-a-splunk-siem-lab-part-2.md

 ## Start With a Data Inventory

 Before writing a single detection, I wanted to understand exactly what I was working with.
-This is something real SOC analysts do before touching alerts.
+This is something SOC analysts do before touching alerts.
 You can't detect anomalies if you don't know what normal looks like.

 The first search I ran was a simple inventory: